+ Where are you located?

-There are more than 50 surrenders and rescues a day at most southern shelters.
-Every dog's story is not known but it is not uncommon for dogs to be found on the side of the road, dumped inside the shelter fence, or surrendered without reason.
-Many of these dogs have suffered from abuse or neglect of some kind.
-We also take extraordinary medical cases for dogs that have been hit by cars, are heart worm positive or are in need of medical attention.
+Every dog's story is not known but it is common for dogs to be found on the side of the road, dumped inside the shelter fence, or surrendered without reason.
+We also rescue dogs in need of intensive medical care after they have been hit by a car, are heartworm positive, or are in need of other medical attention.
 We open our hearts to these animals regardless of their stories and try to make their future much brighter than their past.
 To learn more about your dog's time with Brown Dog visit our A Dog's Journey page!

-How big will my puppy be when full grown?
++ How big will the puppy I am interested be when full grown?

 While adoptions are life-long commitments, if the adoption is unsuccessful and the animal is returned within 7 days of adoption, we will refund the adoption fee minus $75.